echoings/actions.notify/README.md

 ## Advanced

 > What if notify format is not suitable for your case or your using platform isn't included?
-1. use enable_image args, set it to enable=true
-  url='local image path'
-  title='use to alt image info'

-2. you need to create your own business application to get app_id and app_secret, and set them as github secrect and env values:
-  LARK_APP_ID: app_id,
-  LARK_APP_SECRECT: app_secret

 Create a `.echo.actions.notify.js` file in your root project, and export an async function which's definition as follow, and set `plat_type` to `Custom` then **You can handle notify yourself**

 ```Typescript